An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Analysis

 We now discuss conditions for which the posterior converges to the ground truth and in what sense.
 Thankfully, understanding the convergence behavior is fairly straightforward due to the work of~\cite{teckentrup2020convergence}.
 By applying the theorems derived in that work, we can prove that the posterior mean function will converge to the ground truth in the limit of infinite observations.
 This holds even if we estimate the hyperparameters of the prior.
 This fact is very relevant for us, since the source term $q$ could be treated as an unknown hyperparameter to the physics-informed prior.
 Again, we will start with the case $d=1$ to illustrate.

 To begin, we must discuss a bit about how the data should be collected in order for the convergence conditions to hold.
-Specifically, we must characterize how uniformly the data points are collected in the domain.
+First, we restrict ourselves to point measurements in the domain $\Omega$.
+Then, we must characterize how uniformly the data points are collected in the domain.
 Let the set $X_n = (x_1,\dots,x_n) \subset \Omega$ represent the points at which the measurements are collected.
 The \emph{fill distance} is defined by

 which measures the maximum distance any $x\in \Omega$ can be from $x_i \in X_n$.
 The \emph{separation radius} is given by

 which measures half the minimum distance between any two different data collection points.
 Lastly, the \emph{mesh ratio} is